BrandonXLF/btd/docs/index.md

 ---

-`btd` allows you to transform and deploy production builds of projects with file operations and commands using easy to edit YAML files.
+`btd` allows you to transform and deploy production builds of projects with file operations and commands using easy-to-edit YAML files.

 ## Convenient File Format

-Transformations are stored in [Instruction Files](file-format) that are created using the easy to edit YAML file format.
+Transformations are stored in [Instruction Files](file-format) that are created using the easy-to-edit YAML file format.
 YAML makes it trivial to define multiline strings strings wile requiring minimal syntax.

 ## Computer-Wide Store